Battle of Pyongyang (1950): Battle

 When the operations of Eighth Army had progressed to the point where it appeared probable that Pyongyang would fall in the near future, the army on 16 October had organized a special task force known as Task Force Indianhead.
 Its name derived from the shoulder patch of the US 2nd Infantry Division.
 This task force was to enter the North Korean capital with the advance units of the 1st Cavalry Division.
 Its mission was to secure and protect specially selected government buildings and foreign compounds until they could be searched for enemy intelligence materials.
-Lt.
-Col. Ralph L. Foster, Assistant Chief of Staff for intelligence, 2nd Division, commanded the task force, which was built around K Company, 38th Infantry Regiment and six tanks of C Company, 72nd Medium Tank Battalion, and included Engineer demolition troops, automatic weapons vehicles of the 82nd Anti-aircraft Artillery Battalion, and counterintelligence troops.
+Lieutenant colonel Ralph L. Foster, Assistant Chief of Staff for intelligence, 2nd Division, commanded the task force, which was built around K Company, 38th Infantry Regiment and six tanks of C Company, 72nd Medium Tank Battalion, and included Engineer demolition troops, automatic weapons vehicles of the 82nd Anti-aircraft Artillery Battalion, and counterintelligence troops.
 The task force secured most of its assigned objectives in Pyongyang on 20 October.
 It obtained a considerable amount of intelligence material, both military and political, which was turned over to a special team from GHQ, Far East Command, and transported by air to Tokyo.
 Twenty American prisoners escaped or were rescued from the North Koreans in the capture of Pyongyang.
 Most of the large number of prisoners held there, however, had been taken northward several days before the UN forces entered the city.

-General Gay established his 1st Cavalry Division headquarters in the granite buildings of the North Korean Military Academy 10 mi southwest of Pyongyang on the Chinnamp'o road.
+Gay established his 1st Cavalry Division headquarters in the granite buildings of the North Korean Military Academy 10 mi southwest of Pyongyang on the Chinnamp'o road.
 He was responsible for the internal security and order of Pyongyang after its capture.
-On 23 October he appointed Colonel Crombez civil assistance officer in the city because of the latter's special knowledge of the country and its people.
-Colonel Johnson, replaced Crombez in command of the 5th Cavalry Regiment until 14 December.The 5th Cavalry Regiment was disposed in the southern outskirts of Pyongyang, the 8th Cavalry Regiment in the northern outskirts, and the 7th Cavalry Regiment at Chinnamp'o, Pyongyang's port.
-After the fall of Pyongyang, Colonel Harris had led the 7th Cavalry Regiment in a forced night movement from the city 35 mi southwest to Chinnamp'o.
+On 23 October he appointed Crombez civil assistance officer in the city because of the latter's special knowledge of the country and its people.
+Colonel Johnson, replaced Crombez in command of the 5th Cavalry Regiment until 14 December.
+The 5th Cavalry Regiment was disposed in the southern outskirts of Pyongyang, the 8th Cavalry Regiment in the northern outskirts, and the 7th Cavalry Regiment at Chinnamp'o, Pyongyang's port.
+After the fall of Pyongyang, Harris had led the 7th Cavalry Regiment in a forced night movement from the city 35 mi southwest to Chinnamp'o.
 The regiment entered the port city in the dead of night, 22 October.
 On 24 October, General Walton Walker took personal command of his advance Eighth Army headquarters, established two days earlier by Colonel Collier of his staff, in the attractive and undamaged gray brick building in Pyongyang which had been the headquarters of North Korean Premier Kim Il Sung.